 Furthermore, the congruences $a + \beta \equiv \rho \bmod F$, $a + \beta \equiv 0 \bmod \mathfrak{m}$ and $a \equiv a_0 \bmod g_0$ mean that $a$ runs over a certain arithmetic progression of modulus $k$ which divides $g_0mF$, where $m := \Norm\mathfrak{m}$.
 Hence, we see that the inner sum in \eqref{eFin} can be rewritten as at most $8$ sums, each of which runs over an arithmetic progression of modulus $k$ in a single segment of length $\ll x^{1/8}$.

 As $q = \Norm(\mathfrak{q})$ is squarefree, $\left(\frac{\cdot}{\mathfrak{q}}\right)$ is the real primitive Dirichlet character of modulus $q$, and hence we have at most $8$ incomplete character sums of length $\ll x^{\frac{1}{8}}$ and modulus $q \ll x$.
 When the modulus $q$ of the Dirichlet character divides the modulus $k$ of the arithmetic progression, one can not expect to get cancellation.
 For now we assume that $q \nmid k$, and we will deal with the case $q \mid k$ later on.
-As has been explained in \cite[7., p.\ 924-925]{erratum}, then Conjecture~\ref{conjSCS} implies that
+Corollary~\ref{conjSCSAP} implies that

 and hence that